davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_CDC_v003 created as a stand-alone for running all-cause death analysis using CDC data
 * Coronavirus_Statistics_State_v003 created to combine state-level data from multiple sources
 * Coronavirus_Statistics_State_v003 assesses deaths by state from multiple sources
+* Coronavirus_Statistics_State_v003 uses a secondary axis for burden methods with different scales